PavelFlynn/React.js-Challenge-Math/README.md

 3. Pow Component, raises data by its same value.
 4. Date Component, convert data to a date format.

-This exercise is mentoring by Hugo.
+This exercise is mentoring by Hugo Virgen.